This website uses cookies

 Our website, platform and/or any sub domains use cookies to understand how you use our services, and to improve both your experience and our marketing relevance.

-In the prior installment of this series, I wrote about creating a REST API in Symfony..
-I used HTTP codes with API responses and threw exceptions on bad response code.
+In the prior installment of this series, I wrote about creating a REST API in Symfony.
+I used HTTP codes with API responses and threw exceptions on bad response codes.

-Now what if you want to apply token based Symfony authentication and want to authenticate users through an API key.
-Symfony provides a very easy solution in the form of Symfony Guard authentication bundle.
+What if you want to apply token-based Symfony authentication and authenticate users through an API key?
+Symfony provides a straightforward solution in the form of a Symfony Guard authentication bundle.
 This bundle works with API keys and implements methods to handle Symfony user authentication and their credentials.

-In this Symfony authentication example, I will show you how you can work with Guard and authenticate users via API token(s).
-For the purpose of this article, I am assuming that you have already launched a PHP stack server and application on Cloudways, which is widely known for its Best PHP Hosting.
+We will learn to work with Guard and authenticate users via API token(s).
+I assume that you have already launched a PHP stack server and application on Cloudways, which is widely known for its best PHP hosting.
 For help on this prerequisite, check out this guide on installing Symfony on Cloudways.

-To start user authentication in Symfony, I need to create a user entity class which implements UserInterface and a user provider.
+To start user authentication in Symfony, I must create a user entity class that implements UserInterface and a user provider.
 Symfony authentication process depends on the UserProvider.
-When the user hits the submit button, the user provider values are checked.
-After this, further verification of password takes place.
+When the user hits the submit button, the user-provider values are checked.
+After this, further verification of the password takes place.

 Following is the entity code: